GSTN – Role and Functions

 - Submit MIS reports to governments

-GSTN is expected to assist in the 4 phases mentioned below:
+GSTN shall assist in the 4 phases mentioned below:

 Back end modules like registration approval, assessment, audit, refund, appeal, adjudication etc. for 19 states (Model 2 states) will be developed by GSTN.
 The Central Board of Excise and Customs and State Tax Departments of 15 states (Model 1 states) will develop their own GST back end systems.
-The integration of the front and back end systems will be completed and tested well in advance to ensure smooth transition
+The developers shall complete testing the front and back end systems well in advance to ensure a smooth transition.

-Know more about the process for becoming a GST Suvidha Provider and accessing the GSTN.
+Know more about the process of becoming a GST Suvidha Provider and accessing the GSTN.